 Q: How widespread is this Unusual Mortality Event?

-A: Increased strandings of bottlenose dolphins have occurred along the Atlantic Coast including the states of New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia and Florida (through Brevard County).
-Virginia has the largest increase over baseline with over 45 strandings in the month of July 2013 as compared to the historic average of 7.
+A: Increased strandings of bottlenose dolphins have occurred along the Atlantic Coast including the states of New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia and Florida.
+Virginia, North Carolina and Florida have had the most strandings to date.

 Q: When did the first reports of increased strandings of bottlenose dolphins come in?

-A: In early July, the Virginia Aquarium, the Marine Mammal Stranding Center in New Jersey, and Riverhead Foundation for Marine Research and Preservation in New York started to notice an increase in bottlenose dolphin strandings in the region.
-The increased strandings are ongoing.
+A: In early July 2013, the Virginia Aquarium, the Marine Mammal Stranding Center in New Jersey, and Riverhead Foundation for Marine Research and Preservation in New York started to notice an increase in bottlenose dolphin strandings in the region.
+Since that time the peak of strandings occurred between July 2013 and March 2014, although strandings remain elevated in North Carolina, South Carolina, and North Florida and sporadic strandings are still ongoing in the other states.

 Q: What are the findings in stranded animals?

-A: At this time, all age classes of bottlenose dolphins are involved.
+A: At this time, all age classes of bottlenose dolphins are involved in the event.
+The majority of animals are stranding dead (96%) with some carcasses found fresh dead but the majority of carcasses found on the beach are moderately to severely decomposed.
+Many dolphins have presented with lesions on their skin, mouth, joints, lungs or brain and ranged in body condition from good to thin.
 Based upon preliminary diagnostic testing and discussion with disease experts the tentative cause of this UME is being attributed to cetacean morbillivirus.
-However the investigation is still ongoing and additional contributory factors to the UME are under investigation including other pathogens, biotoxins, range expansion, etc.
+However, the investigation is still ongoing and additional contributory factors to the UME are under investigation including other pathogens, biotoxins, contaminants, range expansion, etc.

 Q: Have other marine mammals been affected by this die-off event?